Fall 2020 Move-In Update

 Consistent with the new guidance, our arrival schedule will be organized by region.
 All students will be designated as either “in-region” or “out-of-region.”

-- In-region: Students arriving from New York, New Jersey, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, and Massachusetts are considered by the Commonwealth of Massachusetts as being “in-region.”
-(Note: Hawaii is also considered “in-region” by Massachusetts, but for our purposes, students traveling from Hawaii will be included in the out-of-region group.)
+- In-region: Students arriving from New York, New Jersey, Connecticut, Vermont, New Hampshire, Maine, and Massachusetts are considered by the Commonwealth of Massachusetts as being “in-region.”
+(Note: Hawaii is also considered “in-region” by Massachusetts, but for our purposes, students traveling from Hawaii will be included in the out-of-region group.
+Additionally, in the original email from July 29, Rhode Island was included on the list of "in-region" states.
+As of August 7, Massachusetts removed Rhode Island from the list.)

 - Out-of-region: Anyone arriving from U.S. states other than those listed above (including Hawaii), or from any international location will be considered to be arriving from “out-of-region."